SceloNkabinde-95/shakespeare-story-generator/README.md

 3. HTML, CSS and Javascript:

-The final website will certainly need structure and some styling so mere humans like myself can see clearly where the button(s) to generate the story is and html, css and javascript are here for that.
+The final website will certainly need structure and some styling so mere humans like myself can see clearly where the button to generate the story is and html, css and javascript are here for that.

 4. Git and Github: